-Source: California Municipal Statistics.
+Source: California Municipal Statistics, Inc.

-There can be no assurance that the current owner or any subsequent owner will not petition for the formation of other community facilities districts and improvement areas or for a special assessment district or districts and that parity special taxes or special assessments will not be levied by the County or some other public agency to finance additional public facilities, however no other special districts are currently contemplated by the County or the current owner.
+There can be no assurance that the current owners or any subsequent owners of land in the District will not petition for the formation of other community facilities districts and improvement areas or for a special assessment district or districts and that parity special taxes or special assessments will not be levied by the County or some other public agency to finance additional public facilities or public services; however no other special districts are currently contemplated by the County or the current owner.